 As soon as I stepped into that environment I knew there was an opportunity to learn something about the problematic ego.
 From past experience I also knew that I had to act fast – often when visiting this family home I’d gradually lose my inner clarity and end up not being able to use the situation very well.

-So this time I dived straight into doing the meditation practise in the evenings, observing the day’s events in detail while trying to remain detached, and analysing the ego.
+So this time I dived straight into doing a technique I had learned from Belsebuub’s work – a meditation practise in the evenings, observing the day’s events in detail while trying to remain detached, and analysing the ego.
 I searched inside for intellectual understanding and also sought internal stillness to get answers beyond the mind.
 I also worked on staying aware during the day and made sure I kept to a discipline of practising mantras to keep my inner vibration up and with it my motivation.
 I knew I had to be even more vigilant at this time as it would take just one day and a few ‘bad turns’ to start to spiral ‘out of control’ and lose track of my inner focus.

 In this video Belsebuub speaks about the persistence needed when looking at the darkness within and especially the need not to be demoralised when we uncover new layers of egos.
-It’s a talk I’ve often come back to in order to remember how to best approach inner study.
+It’s a talk I’ve often come back to.

 During this visit I started to feel like I was being shown very specific things about this ego and the way it manifested through me.
 I could see ways in which my relatives behaved that were very similar to the particular way I expressed my frustration, and which was most destructive in my life.
 I could even see how this behaviour had been passed down through generations, like an internal characteristic along with DNA.
 By being out of my normal routine I felt at a bit of a distance from the ego, as it wasn’t being provoked in me in the usual ways.
 But I also felt that being in the house that generations of my family have lived and breathed in meant there were some additional, mysterious parts of the puzzle available to me.